KidZania in Japan: Review of Koshien in Kobe Near Osaka

 Popular ones include firefighter, police officer, train conductor, bread maker, and chocolatier.
 The slots for these jobs are taken quickly, sometimes before 11:00 AM!

 One of the best parts about some jobs is that kids get a little souvenir after finishing it, for instance, the bread they made, a picture, or a DVD.
-Kids also get cards with the name and an illustration of the job they did.
+Kids also get cards with the name and illustrations of the job they did.
 I’ll share what my daughter did later on in this article.

 How Do You Sign Up For Jobs and Activities at KidZania Japan?